aspose-tasks-cloud/aspose-tasks-cloud-go/README.md

 ## Sample usage via the SDK

-The examples below show how your application have to initiate and get a text of the first paragraph using Aspose.Tasks-Cloud library:
+The examples below show how your application have to initiate and get assignments from you project file using Aspose.Tasks-Cloud library:

 Config.json file:
 ```csharp